WebAssembly/spec/proposals/gc/Overview.md

   )
 )
 ```
-The addition of [type parameters and fields](#type-parameters-and-fields) may later avoid this cast.
+The addition of [type fields](Post-MVP.md#type-parameters) may later avoid this cast.

 ### Closures